PPS Links and Books

 The Internet is a great place to search for PPS information.
 If you have a favorite, send me the link.

 The Salk Institute put together a great site where PPS folks can learn about polio and PPS, meet other PPS folks, and join the international community.
 See videos, submit a video of yourself, ask questions, hear PPS specialists talk.
+View all 3 Breathing & Sleep Symposiums held at The Salk Institute.
 It's great!

 San Diego PPS Support group

 What's happening in the country's lower left corner?